KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

-In order to test this method on unit level we can write following test:
+You can write following test to test this method on unit level:

 ```
 [TestCase(HttpStatusCode.SwitchingProtocols, false)]